 The proposed ICR&D research programme should be described.
-In particular it should explain why neutron measurements are required, and how the ISIS measurements will fit within the overall research programme.
+In particular it should explain why neutron or muon measurements are required, and how the ISIS measurements will fit within the overall research programme.

 If the measurements are required very urgently, this should be highlighted in this section.

 In addition, you will also need to supply the following information:

 A brief description of your company (or consortium), and its activities in the UK, including the total employment, and the turnover within the UK.

 An estimate the potential economic benefit to both your company (or consortium) and the UK

 The in-kind contribution that your company (or consortium) will make to the project.
 This should be in the form of a simple table showing each in-kind contribution which can be in staff time spent on the project, or related equipment, samples or services.
 For a consortium, the table should include contributions from all partners and identify the roles of each partner.